Olivenza: Demographics

 There are still traces of Portuguese culture and language in the people, although the younger generations speak Spanish.

-At the beginning of the 1940s the city was reportedly mainly Portuguese-speaking (mother language spoken at home), even after close to 150 years under Spanish control.
+At the beginning of the 1940s the town was reportedly mainly Portuguese-speaking (mother language spoken at home), even after close to 150 years under Spanish control.

 It was after the 1940s, under Franco dictatorship, that a gradual language shift towards Spanish as native language took place as it looked to unite Spain and erase all signs of other cultures: the typically Portuguese looking streets had their names changed to Spanish, the Portuguese language was banned (making most people only able to speak Portuguese secretly inside their home), the education of children was controlled and even the names of Portuguese people changed to Spanish equivalent names (although some families kept using their Portuguese names and attributing Portuguese nicknames per family as an act of rebellion against the government).

 After the 1970s, there was an ease on the early dictatorship policy.

-Since 2021, around 1,300 inhabitants (8% of the town's population) have asked for dual citizenship, and about 92% have not acquired Portuguese citizenship yet.
-As of 2018, 1,500 inhabitants (about 12% of the population) are bilingual Portuguese-Spanish (Mostly among those born before 1950).
+Since 2021, around 1,300 inhabitants (8% of the town's population) have asked for dual citizenship, and about 92% have not acquired Portuguese citizenship.
+As of 2018, 1,500 inhabitants (about 12% of the population) are bilingual Portuguese-Spanish (mostly among those born before 1950).

 The European Commission showed some concern over the years regarding the need to protect the Portuguese language in the area.
-After some time, the children of Olivença/Olivenza started learning Portuguese in school again.
+After some time, the children of Olivenza started learning Portuguese in school again.

-An unofficial census carried out among the citizens of Olivenza, overwhelmingly stated that the citizens of this town feel more Spanish than Portuguese, and most of them want to remain in Spain, even though it is unclear whether this is due to a sense of Spanish identity or simply due to Portugal's current economic status.
-However, it must also be noted that even in the twenty-first century, after Franco dictatorship, several who tried to stand for their heritage and culture were declared "persona non grata" and some were accused of "disrespecting the Spanish flag" for protecting the Portuguese language.
+An unofficial census carried out among the citizens of Olivenza overwhelmingly stated that the citizens of the town feel more Spanish than Portuguese, and most of them want to remain in Spain, even though it is unclear whether this is due to a sense of Spanish identity or simply due to Portugal's current economic status.
+However, it must also be noted that even in the twenty-first century, after the Franco dictatorship, many who tried to stand for their heritage and culture were declared personae non gratae and some were accused of "disrespecting the Spanish flag" for protecting the Portuguese language.